EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 This setup validates DAC node behavior under **constrained network conditions (CGNAT)**, focusing on peer stability, redundancy, and real-world sync reliability — without VPS, tunneling, or inbound access.

-> This is not just a setup guide — it is a field report on running a minimal P2P cluster under residential network constraints.
+> This is not just a setup guide — it is a field report on running a minimal P2P cluster under residential network constraints — based on direct observation under constrained real-world conditions.

 ---